Sagar-CK/Sagar-CK/README.md

 Mobile App Developer and Computer Vison Enthusiast
 --------------------------------------------------

-I have been an avid coder for a long time (8 years to be exact) and have always loved the art of solving in programming (much like puzzles!).
-I have experience in app development, computer vision, machine learning, and UX development - if this interests you feel free to reach out!
+I have been an avid coder for a long time (8 years to be exact) and have always loved the art of solving in programming.
+Ranging from developing basic android apps to seasoned computer vision based projects, I have always cherished the free reign of programming.

-* 🌍  I'm based in the Netherlands and Germany
+* 🌍  I'm based in Netherlands and Germany
+* 🖥️  See my portfolio at [Sagar's Space](http://sagar-ck.github.io/Sagar-s-Space/)
 * ✉️  You can contact me at [Sagar.chethankumar@gmail.com](mailto:Sagar.chethankumar@gmail.com)
 * 🧠  I'm learning Koltin for multiplatform app development.
 * 🤝  I'm open to collaborating on app dev projects related to health, finance, tech, and productivity.